kpeeters/tree.hh/README.rst

 by Kasper Peeters <kasper.peeters@phi-sci.com>

-The tree.hh library for C++ provides an STL-like container class for n-ary trees, templated over the data stored at the nodes.
+The ``tree.hh`` library for C++ provides an STL-like container class for n-ary trees, templated over the data stored at the nodes.
 Various types of iterators are provided (post-order, pre-order, and others).
 Where possible the access methods are compatible with the STL or alternative algorithms are available.

+The library should work with any C++11 compiler, and has been used and tested on all major platforms (Linux, Windows, macOS, Android, iOS).

 The library is available under the terms of the GNU General Public License version 2 or 3.

 What you need
 -------------